acgrissom/presentations/winlp_tech_dom_marp.md

 ---
 # Recommended Reading

-- Race After Technology: Abolitionist Tools for the New Jim Code, by Reha Benjamin
+- Race After Technology: Abolitionist Tools for the New Jim Code, by Ruha Benjamin
 - Algorithms of Oppression: How Search Engines Reinforce Racism, by Safiya Noble
 - Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy, by Cathy O'neil
 - Automating Inequality: How High-tech Tools Profile, Police, and Punish the Poor, by Virginia Eubanks